Formate Heaven Syntax Hell (2002)

 Further Thoughts On the Classics (1975)

 This band consisted of Brian Hodgson who would later proceed to form Wavemaker and Dudley Simpson.
-In A Covent Garden contains electronic interpretations of Classical pieces by Handel, Debussy, Rimsky-Korsakov, Tschaikovsky, Mozart, Khachaturian and others.
-Zygoat is original material in a unique style.
+In A Covent Garden contains electronic interpretations of classical pieces by Handel, Debussy, Rimsky-Korsakov, Tschaikovsky, Mozart, Khachaturian and others.

 See also: Wavemaker